in-serinder/ArduinoMiscProject/DHT11_WiFiNode/ReadMe.md

-# Relay_MQTT
+# DHT11_WIFINode
-` Relay_MQTT ` is a simple program that allows you to get temperature and humidity data from the DHT11 sensor and send it to an MQTT server.
+`DHT11_WIFINode` is a simple program that allows you to get temperature and humidity data from the DHT11 sensor and send it to an MQTT server.
 ### arguments
 ---
 > WIFI_SSID = "WiFi ssid";